google/WebFundamentals/src/content/en/updates/2018/01/paintapi.md

 ## Thinking outside the “box”
 Most people start to think about background images and border images when they learn about paint worklet.
-One less intuitive use-case for paint worklet is `mask-image` to make DOM elements have arbitrary shapes.
+One less intuitive use case for paint worklet is `mask-image` to make DOM elements have arbitrary shapes.
 For example a [diamond](https://googlechromelabs.github.io/houdini-samples/paint-worklet/diamond-shape/):